OscarTMa/Regression-Project/README.md

 1.Build a robust regression model to predict [target variable, e.g., house prices].
 2.Explore and visualize patterns in the data.
 3.Highlight practical insights for stakeholders, such as the most influential factors affecting the target variable.
+4.This project provides three distinct **workflows** to enable deployment and environment setup across various platforms.
+Each is designed for specific use cases

 ## Technologies Used
 - Python for data processing and modeling.